 ROCKY MOUNT, N.C. – The USA South Conference has postponed conference competition for fall sports including cross country, football, men’s and women’s soccer, and volleyball.
 The decision included many factors with primary intentions of providing a safe and effective on campus environment, as well as to slow the spread of the Coronavirus.

-ROCKY MOUNT, N.C. – NC Wesleyan College Director of Athletics, Aaron Denton has announced assistant men’s soccer coach Meir Lewin has been promoted to the head men’s soccer position for the Battling Bishops in the 2019-20 season.
+ROCKY MOUNT, N.C. – NC Wesleyan University Director of Athletics, Aaron Denton has announced assistant men’s soccer coach Meir Lewin has been promoted to the head men’s soccer position for the Battling Bishops in the 2019-20 season.

 Lewin is replacing the departing Frankie Taal, who went back to his alma mater at Bethany College (WV) to become the head coach after 9 stellar seasons as the head soccer coach at Wesleyan including two USA South regular season titles and one conference tournament crown with a trip to the 2017 NCAA tournament.